rohan-paul/monsterapi_test/README.md

 ---

-📌 As a first step to build the RAG pipeline, Sign up for a Monster API account, create an LLM deployment with Monster-Deploy by simply select your desired LLM with their one-click solution.
+📌 As a first step to build the RAG pipeline, Sign up for a Monster API account and on signup you will get 2500 free credits.

+📌 Then create an LLM deployment with Monster-Deploy by simply select your desired LLM with their one-click solution.

 📌 Once the deployment is live, you'll have an LLM API endpoint ready to handle queries within moments.
 This Rest API endpoint can be integrated into any public web or mobile application.